 If you leave your position before retirement, you can request a refund of your member contributions and interest.
-If you are vested (you have at least five years of creditable service) or involuntarily separated from employment for causes other than job performance or misconduct, you will receive a full refund of your member contribution account balance.
+If you are vested (you have at least five years of service credit) or involuntarily separated from employment for causes other than job performance or misconduct, you will receive a full refund of your member contribution account balance.
 If you are not vested, you will receive a refund of the balance, excluding any member contributions made by your employer to your account after July 1, 2010 and the interest on these contributions.

 Taking a refund cancels your membership and eligibility for any future VRS benefits.
-If you take a refund and then return to covered employment, you will be rehired under the current applicable plan and will be eligible to purchase your refunded service.
-You have the option of leaving your account balance with VRS.
+You have the option of leaving your funds with VRS.
 You will be considered a deferred member.
-For more information, see Chapter 10-Leaving Employment.
+For more information, see Chapter 8-Leaving Employment.